-Integrative Bodyworker Janet Matthies explains why it is so important to stretch properly after exercise and offers an alternative – flexibility training.
+Integrative Bodyworker Janet Matthies explains why athletes dislike stretching after exercise and offers an alternative – flexibility training.

-The regiment of stretching after exercise has been around for a long time and, in my opinion, has not progressed very much.
-Stretching has always been something you are told to do after a long strength-building workout, as your trainer moves on to the next client.
+The regiment of stretching after exercise has been around for a long time and has progressed very little.
+Stretching has always been something athletes are told to do after a long strength-building workout, before your trainer moves on to the next client.
 By the end of a workout, you are typically tired and ready to pack it in for the day.
 So stretching, if done at all, is usually a 5-10 minute robotic routine, done mindlessly and as quickly as possible.

 Eventually, some athletes stop stretching altogether and even forget why it is important.
 Even worse, some form the new opinion that stretching is bad for you.
 I have been told by competitive runners that stretching injures them, so they just don’t do it.

 Stretching has become passé, something that is not looked forward to… EVER!
 The world of fitness and athletic training has become about 80% strength-building with stretching as an afterthought.

 The trouble is that ineffective stretching affects muscles superficially, and can also be unsafe if you are unmonitored.
 It’s very rare to be taught proper stretching techniques.
 It seems to me that most athletes are still stretching the same way they were many, many years ago.
 But why?

 There is definitely a better way to stretch, one where you will see the benefit.
 In this article, I would like to help you to the truth behind flexibility, understand how important stretching is for you, learn the role stretching plays in your workout, and help you think outside the box to incorporate new programs that include stretching throughout your entire workout so you eliminate the need to stretch afterward.